ECK-Group-A/NTP-server-prototype/README.md

 We (ECK-Group-A) will be working on this, and some other components, for a school project

 ## First version
 We can currently get an NTP server running on the RPi and we are able to succesfully get time data from it.
-At the moment the server gets it's time data from local time servers.
+At the moment the server gets it's time data from the GPS it's NMEA messages.
+More information on how to setup the server [here](NTP-sever-setup.md).

 ## Future versions
-Eventually the NPT server should be able to sync up with NMEA and PPS signals from a GPS.
+Eventually the NPT server should be able to sync up with PPS signals from a GPS.
 It should do so automatically when the RPi boots.